exercism/v3/languages/julia/exercises/concept/fibonacci-iterator/.docs/instructions.md

 ## Fibonacci sequence

-The Fibonacci sequence is defined recursively.
-Each element of the sequence is the sum of the two previous elements.
+The Fibonacci sequence is a sequence of numbers, where every element of the sequence is calculated by adding the two numbers that come before it.
+You can think of a sequence as a list of numbers in a certain order.
-The first two elements of the sequence are set to 1.
+The first two numbers of the sequence are set to $1$.

+The start of the sequence is $1,~1,~2,~3,~5,~8,~13,~21,~34,~55,~89,~\dots$

 In maths notation:

 $$